Welcome to ICPP

 In partnership with Danspace Project, New York, NY

 The ICPP has received leadership support from the Andrew W. Mellon Foundation and additional support from the Doris Duke Charitable Foundation through ICPP's partnership with Danspace Project.
 ICPP also acknowledges American Express, the New England Foundation for the Arts, and The Surdna Foundation, for their generous contributions.

-View videos here of the panel and keynote address from Curating Performance: In Dreams Begin Responsibilities, ICPP's 2014 Symposium, and well as videos of ICPP alumni speaking about their experience in the program.
+View videos here of the panel and keynote address from Curating Performance: In Dreams Begin Responsibilities, ICPP's 2014 Symposium, as well as videos of ICPP alumni speaking about their experience in the program.

 Above: ICPP students, 2012